640 South State StreetDover, Delaware 19901

 Lactose intolerance is most common in Asian Americans, African Americans, Mexican Americans, and Native Americans.

-Lactose intolerance can happen to children or adults.
+Both children and adults can get lactose intolerance.
 Here are some common causes of this condition:

 Each person’s symptoms may vary.
 Symptoms often start about 30 minutes to 2 hours after you have food or drinks that have lactose.